mskf3000/Tutorials-and-Cheat-Sheets/Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox 1.md

 ***

-<sup>*Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 1: Overall Virtualization Concepts (c) by Jack Szwergold.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>
+*Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 1: Overall Virtualization Concepts (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*